 The claim form templates can be found on the External Examiners website at External examiners - Edge Hill University.
 Upon submission of the annual report via the online system, a copy of the claim form is automatically sent to external examiners to prompt the claim for that portion of your fee.
-Please note that we are unable to accept a typed signature.
+Please note we can only accept a typed signature if we receive written confirmation that you are happy for us to process the form.